hazelcast/hazelcast-reference-manual/src/Simulator-CoordinatorRemote.md

 #### Warmup and Duration

 By default a test will not do any warmup and will run till the test is explicitly stopped.

 ```
 coordinator-remote test-run map.properties
 ```

-But one can configure the warmup and duration like this:
+But you can configure the warmup and duration as shown below:

 ```
 coordinator-remote test-run --warmup 1m --duration 10m map.properties
 ```

-Valid timeunits for the time are:
+Valid time units are as follows:

--s: second
+- s: second
--m: minute
+- m: minute
--h: hour
+- h: hour
--d: day
+- d: day

-Using the query options like agents, workers and tags, one has perfect control which workers are going to run a particular test.
-For more information see the 'quering' section.
+Using the query options like agents, workers and tags, you have the perfect control on which workers are going to run a particular test.
+For more information please see the [Querying section](#querying).

-### Stopping test
+### Stopping Test

-A test can be stopped using the test-stop command.
-For example:
+A test can be stopped using the `test-stop` command.
+Please see the example below:

 ```
 test_id=$(coordinator-remote test-start map.properties)
 ...
 coordinator-remote test-stop $test_id
 ```

-This command waits till the test has stopped.
-It will return the status of the test on completion "failed" or "completed".
+This command waits till the test stops.
+It will return the status of test on completion as "failed" or "completed".

-### Status of a test
+### Status of a Test

-If you are running an test with test-start, you probably want to periodically ask what the status of the test is.
-This can be done using the test-status command.
-E.g.
+If you are running a test with `test-start`, you probably want to periodically ask what the status of the test is.
+You can do this using the `test-status` command as shown below:

 ```
 testId=$(coordinator-remote test-start map.properties)
 ... doing stuff
 coordinator-remote test-status $testId
 ```

-This command will return the phase of the test like running, setup etc. Or it will return 'completed' if the test completed successfully or 'failed' in case of a failure.
-The actual reason of the failure can be found in the failures.txt in the created session directory.
+This command returns the phase of test as "running", "setup", etc. Or, it returns "completed" if the test is completed successfully or "failed" in case of a failure.
+The actual reason of the failure can be found in the `failures.txt` in the created session directory.

-For a more comprehensive example see the 'rolling upgrade test' section.
+For a more comprehensive example see the [Rolling Upgrade Test section](#rolling-upgrade-test).

-### Killing workers
+### Killing Workers

 It is possible to kill one or more members while doing a test.
-This is useful for resilience testing for example.
+This is useful, for example, for resilience testing.
 In such cases it is probably best to use clients as drivers.
-Example:
+Please see the below example:

 ```
 coordinator-remote worker-start --count 4